Eventum Logo

 Output EPSCurrent output events per second.

-• Event plugin — shows the event plugin (e.g. "template #1") with Produced and Produce failed counts.
+• Event plugin (e.g. "template #1") — shows the Produced count and Produce failed count.

-These per-plugin counters make it easy to pinpoint which stage is dropping events.
+The pipeline visualization makes it easy to trace event flow from generation to delivery and pinpoint which stage is dropping events.

 Instance settings